cs3org/OCM-API/README.md

 ## Contributing

 The Open Cloud Mesh API specification is an open source, community-driven project.
-The project is hosted as a [W3C Community Group](https://www.w3.org/community/ocm/).
+The project is actively working on forming an [IETF Working Group](https://www.ietf.org/process/wgs/), please join our [IETF Mailing List](https://mailman3.ietf.org/mailman3/lists/ocm.ietf.org/) if you are interested.

-If you'd like to contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md) and the [IETF Note Well](https://www.ietf.org/about/note-well/).

 To contribute to the Draft, please do all edits in `IETF-RFC.md` only.
 A GitHub action will regenerate the `IETF-RFC.xml` file.